 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL.
 Records will include:

-- > A clear and comprehensive summary of the concern, reflecting the lived experience of the child - > Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome

-Concerns and referrals will be kept in a separate child protection file for each child.
+A clear and comprehensive summary of the concern, reflecting the lived experience of the child Details of how the concern was followed up and resolved A note of any action taken, decisions reached and the outcome Concerns and referrals will be kept in a separate child protection file for each child.
 Any non-confidential records will be readily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.
 Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.

-Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.

-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file

-To allow the new school/college to have support in place when the child arrives, this should be within:

-- 5 days for an in-year transfer, or within - > The first 5 days of the start of a new term

-In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
+Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the enquiry.
+If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file To allow the new school/college to have support in place when the child arrives, this should be within: - √ 5 days for an in-year transfer, or within - √ The first 5 days of the start of a new term In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
+All documents are scanned and stored electronically and stored on CPoms.
+These are secured and archived students can be located if necessary.
+Only the Safeguarding Team has access to these records.
+These files are transferred securely when a pupil moves school.
+If a school does not use CPoms then files will be scanned and sent via Egress.

-Add further information about your safeguarding record-keeping arrangements - for example:

-- All records are kept electronically - All records and relevant documents are scanned onto CPOMS? - Records are kept secure by only the safeguarding team having elevated access to all files? - Information is retained indefinitely using an 'archived student search' facility within CPOMS?

-School shares information with other agencies only when this is appropriate, in line with local safeguarding procedures.
-Information will be shared in person or through a secure transfer of files via CPOMS or Egress.